Jackman3005/jacks-nix/README.md

 ## Configuration

 You can customize the configuration using environment variables.
-The install script will prompt you for basic user information and set up the necessary environment variables.
+See `config/default.nix` for available env var overrides.

 ### Environment Variables